grimmlab/ForeTiS/docs/source/tutorials/tut_adv_add_new.rst

 HowTo: Integrate your own prediction model
 ==================================================
 In this tutorial, we will show you how to integrate your own new prediction model into ForeTiS using an example.
+We recommend to first watch the :ref:`Code walkthrough video` for a better understanding of ForeTiS' structure.

+We further recorded a :ref:`Video tutorial: Integrate new model`, which is embedded below .

 Overview
 """"""""""""""